 - Vacuum or sweep the floor.

-- Fill the water tank with distilled water.
+- Fill water tank with distilled water.

-- Choose the steam level output (if this is an option).
+- Choose the steam level.

-- Wash your floors.
+- Clean floors.

 Q. How often can you steam mop?

-Clean as often as needed.
+As often as needed.
 Once a week is fine, but you might want to clean more often if you have a busy household with kids and pets.